 - You can take the GST credit anytime through a credit note.
 But don’t forget that you have to take credit before September following the end of the year when the supply takes place.

 For example, you sold goods in January 2021.
 So, the year of supply will be FY 20-21.
 Hence, you can avail of the credit before September 2021.

 - Only the supplier will be considered legal for tax purposes.
 So, there will be no effect if the recipient issues one of them.

 - You should retain them until the expiry of 72 months from the due date of filing the annual return of the time of supply.
 Considering the above example, you should retain the notes until August 2024.

 Are you worried about GST compliance?
 Well, all your problems end here.
 With Enalo, you can create GST-compliant invoices with a ready-to-use template.
 You can also track accounts receivables and get real-time cash flow reports through an interactive dashboard.

 Ans: A debit note reduces the aggregate turnover of the seller for the purpose of GST.
 So, you can claim ITC on a debit note.
 But you should consider the time limit mentioned above.

 Ans: You have to create the credit note via the accounting software you use.
 Firstly, visit your dashboard of the website/application of the software company.
 Then, you will see an option to create a credit note.
 Afterwards, fill in the details and share the credit note with the buyer.

-Ans: A buyer issues a debit note in case of faulty goods, etc. to decrease the value of purchase.
+Ans: A buyer issues a debit note in case of faulty goods, etc. to decrease the value of the purchase.
 On the other hand, a seller issues a credit note in case a refund is to be made.

 Ans: There is no such concept in the case of a credit or debit note.
-But the seller can claim the Input Tax Credit benefit in GST up to September of next Financial Year.
+But the seller can claim the Input Tax Credit benefit in GST up to September of the next Financial Year.
 You can’t use it after that.